maarxx/SmarterScheduling/README.md

 * REST_THRESH_LOW - the threshold at which your Pawn should go to sleep.
 You might want to tweak this, to get them to go to bed earlier or stay awake longer.
 * REST_THRESH_HIGH - a threshold that is used to determine that a Pawn is well rested, and having just woken up.
 I really, really don't think you want to tweak this, but maybe there's a bug here, I dunno.

-* MOOD_THRESH_HIGH - after waking up or otherwise being sent to Psyche, your Pawn will remain there UNTIL HIS MOOD STOPS INCREASING **AND** UNTIL HIS MOOD IS OVER THIS TARGET THRESHOLD.
-This is the most likely value that you will want to tweak.
+* MOOD_THRESH_HIGH - after waking up or otherwise being sent to Psyche, your Pawn will remain in Psyche, at minimum, until his overall Mood is above this threshold.
+This is the most likely value that you'll want to tweak.
+Note that, in many cases, your Pawn will remain in Psyche for a bit longer than this, keep reading.

 * JOY_THRESH_HIGH - similarly to REST_THRESH_HIGH, this is a threshold used to determine that a Pawn has finished Joying.
 You probably don't want to tweak this value.
 He will remain in Psyche longer than this, continue reading for the explanation.